TheoPulse/Human_synchronization_datasets/README.md

 # Human synchronization datasets
 This repository collects datasets related to human synchronization research.
 Researchers can contribute new datasets and access an up-to-date list of existing ones.
+The scope of this collection focuses on human behavioural and neuro-physiological synchrony.
+Already collected dataset spans very diverse context such as sensorimotor synchronization (SMS), social interactions, sports and musical performances.

 # How to access the datasets
 Download the latest version of Human_synchronization_datasets.xlsx from [A_review_on_human_synchronization_datasets.xlsx].